NBISweden/workshop-genome_annotation/labs/annotation_assessment.md

 Then, jump to [WebApollo](http://annotation-prod.scilifelab.se:8080/NBIS_course/) and upload your annotation track into the genome portal called **drosophila\_melanogaster\_chr4**.
 [Here find the WebApollo instruction](labs/webapollo_usage.md)
 You can now compare your gene builds against this reference.
 Some questions to ask yourself:

-- Do my gene builds recover all the genes found in the reference?
+:question:Do my gene builds recover all the genes found in the reference?
-- What sort of differences are most common?
+:question:What sort of differences are most common?